 Once you’ve had your fill of koala cuteness, backtrack to the Guided Tour Bus to get an overview of the zoo.

-Getting this close to the HUGE head of a gentle giraffe is something that’s going to make a big impression on both kids and adults.
-Unfortunately, this activity is only available on weekends.
+Getting this close to the HUGE head of a gentle giraffe or rhino is something that’s going to make a big impression on both kids and adults.

 Ride a Tiger or Zebra to End Your Day